Minerva (1795 ship)

 Minerva was launched in 1795 at Lancaster as a West Indiaman.
 In 1801 she was captured but immediately recaptured.
-Between 1802 and 1808 she made five voyages as a slave ship.
+Between 1802 and 1808 she made five voyages as a slave ship in the triangular trade in enslaved people.
 She was last listed in 1816.

 Career

 Minerva entered Lloyd's Register (LR) in 1795 with W. Noble, master, Danson & Co., owners, and trade Cork-Martinique.
 In 1796 she had damages repaired.

 Captain William Lynass acquired a letter of marque on 23 August 1799.

 On 13 May 1801, Minerva, Lynass, master, was taken off the Spanish Coast as she was sailing from Tortola to Liverpool.
 However, the privateer Dart, of Dover, recaptured Minerva and brought her into Dover.

 James Crow replaced Lynass as master and acquired a letter of marque on 8 July 1801.
 Lloyd's List for 1802 showed Minerva, with W. Lynass, master, changing to J. Crow, Danson & Co., owners, changing to Peckop & Co., and trade Liverpool–Tortola.

-Minerva's new owners registered her at Liverpool in 1802 and then employed her as a slaver.
+Minerva's new owners registered her at Liverpool in 1802, and then employed her as a slaver.

-1st slave voyage (1802–1803): Captain George Cannon sailed from Liverpool on 29 September 1802.
-Minerva gathered her slaves at Bonny, and arrived at the Bahamas on 19 April 1803.
-There she landed 212 slaves.
+1st voyage transporting enslaved people (1802–1803): Captain George Cannon sailed from Liverpool on 29 September 1802.
+In 1802, 155 vessels sailed from England, bound for Africa to engage in transporting enslaved people; 122 of these vessels sailed from Liverpool.

+Minerva acquired captives at Bonny, and arrived at the Bahamas on 19 April 1803.
+There she landed 212 captives.
 She arrived back at Liverpool on 15 August.
 She had left with 24 crew men and she suffered one crew death on the voyage.

-2nd slave voyage (1803–1804): Captain William Brown acquired a letter of marque on 7 October 1803.
+2nd voyage transporting enslaved people (1803–1804): Captain William Brown acquired a letter of marque on 7 October 1803.
 He sailed from Liverpool on 20 November 1803.
+In 1803, 99 vessels sailed from England, bound for Africa to engage in transporting enslaved people; 83 of these vessels sailed from Liverpool.

-Minerva gathered her slaves in West Africa and arrived at Kingston, Jamaica on 4 April 1804.
-There she landed 215 slaves.
+Minerva acquired captives in West Africa and arrived at Kingston, Jamaica on 4 April 1804.
+There she landed 215 captives.
 She left on 17 June and arrived back at Liverpool on 11 August.
 She had left Liverpool with 35 crew members and she suffered 13 crew deaths on the voyage.